Chile increases estimate of 2021 average copper price to $3.3 per pound - Cochilco

 Its updated projection is driven by "optimistic expectations of an early start to global vaccination against COVID-19, the high economic growth projected for China and the perception of vulnerability of the global copper supply," it said.

+However, Cochilco's head of studies, Jorge Cantallopts, stressed that the uncertainty around a potential second wave of COVID-19 in copper producing countries could impact supply of the metal "and therefore the price could be higher even than what we are projecting".

+The commission also expects a copper deficit in the global market of 70,000 tonnes, representing an almost balanced market, while by 2022 it saw a surplus of 116,000 tonnes.

-Cochilco also projected a production volume in Chile of about 6 million tons of copper for this year, representing a year-on-year increase of 3.6%.
+Cochilco also projected a production volume for Chile, the world's largest copper producer, of about 6 million tonnes for this year, representing a year-on-year increase of 3.6%.

+Chilean production of the red metal closed almost unchanged last year as companies managed to maintain operational continuity despite pandemic-related restrictions.

 (Reporting by Fabian Cambero, writing by Aislinn Laing; Editing by Toby Chopra)